jlfaucher/executor/incubator/ooRexxShell/readme.txt

 To be recognized, these commands must be the first word of the input line.

 bash: select the bash interpreter (if available : see interpreters).
+bt: display the backtrace of the last error (same as tb).
 cmd: select the cmd interpreter (if available : see interpreters).
 commands: list the internal commands supported by ooRexxShell.
 debugoff: deactivate the full trace of the internals of ooRexxShell.